Osborne Park

 Osborne Park has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly influence an area's performance.
 AreaSearch has identified 19 projects likely impacting the area.
-Notable ones are The Coolbinia Residential Development, Stirling Bus Interchange Upgrade, Stirling City Centre Development, and Underground Power Conversion Project.
-The following list details those most relevant.
+Notable ones include The Coolbinia Residential Development, Stirling Bus Interchange Upgrade, Stirling City Centre Development, and Underground Power Conversion Project.
+Below is a list of those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.